Avaiga/taipy-doc/docs/manuals/gui/extension.md

 - Taipy GUI 2.0 or higher (included in Taipy and Taipy Enterprise).
 - Python 3.8 or higher.
-- NodeJS and NPM if you plan to create dynamic custom visual elements.
+- NodeJS (and NPM) if you plan to create dynamic custom visual elements.

-A basic knowledge of React and TypeScript is welcome.
+A basic knowledge of React (that we use with TypeScript) is welcome.

 ## Examples